MetinSa/FYS4150/README.md

 # FYS4150
-Computational physics collaboration with mjauren and maraspr
+Computational physics collaboration with mjauren and maraspr.